SandersTDavid/Kitchen-Management-Tool/README.md

 # Kitchen Management Tool
+Dissertation project
 Kitchen Management Tool using E-training for a preparation list